paullepoulpe/master-thesis/src/03_Background.md

 Using a generic implementation of `Records` provided by LMS, Delite is able to understand  how that data is structured.
 This lets Delite to statically dispatch most field accesses and allows DCE to get rid of the unused fields.

-`ArrayOfStruct` to `StructofArray` (`AoS` to `SoA`) or `MultiLoop` `SoA` is an extension of the mechanism described above that works on collection of `Records`.
+`ArrayOfStruct` to `StructOfArray` (`AoS` to `SoA`) or `MultiLoop` `SoA` is an extension of the mechanism described above that works on a collection of `Records`.
 The transformation iterates over all of the patterns that produce a collection of structures and rewrites them to produce a single structure of collections, each one corresponding to a field in the original structure.
 It then marks the result to keep track of the transformation and rewrites the original collection's methods to work on the result of the transformation.
 Using the same mechanism as described above, it can rewrite accesses to the `SoA` representation by statically dispatching them.

 Ignoring the second query from the example above, the transformation's result would look something like the following.